TritonDataCenter/triton/docs/operator-guide/headnode-migration.md

 external_netmask=255.255.255.0
 ```

-Correct any other network interfaces in the config file and save.
+Repeat the same steps to correct any other network interfaces in the config file and save.

 ## Shut down old headnode and reboot new headnode